salvogiangri/UN1CA/docs/guide/download.md

 Samsung modern devices require you to **plug it via an USB cable to your PC** and **hold both volume up and volume down buttons** until the above screen appears in your device, then press volume up once.

 In the [main section page]({% link guide/index.md %}) you can find a list of tools you can use to communicate with your device while it's in Download mode, each for every platform your PC might be running on.
-To install UN1CA or other unofficial images, your device's bootloader **must be unlocked**, if you're unsure please give a look at the ["Unlocking the bootloader"]({% link guide/bootloader.md %}) page.
+To install UN1CA or other unofficial images, your device's bootloader **must be unlocked**.
+If you're unsure please give a look at the ["Unlocking the bootloader"]({% link guide/bootloader.md %}) page.

 Once you've made sure your device's bootloader is unlocked and have downloaded/installed all the required tools in your PC, you can proceed with the following steps: